brettmarl/wct-status/hiker_reports.md

 With the 2025 lightstation closures, there will be fewer official updates this year.
 We’re hoping the hiker community will help fill the gap — please use hiker reports to share trail conditions and report anything you notice.

+## 05 MAY - LADDER
+Location: Top of south ladders at Campers

+Big tree down across trail….some creative gymnastics required to get around

+---

 ## 03 MAY - CAMP
 Location: Thrasher cove